Table Of Contents

 - Does not substitute the babies breastfeeding milk for any other food (including formula)

-It is important to note that breastfeeding will not protect you again sexually transmitted infections or diseases.
-Therefore it is important to use another form of birth control such as a condom or female condom to reduce the risk of an infection or a disease.
+It is important to note that breastfeeding will not protect you against sexually transmitted infections or diseases.
+Therefore it is important to use another form of birth control, such as a male condom or female condom, to reduce the risks of an infection.

 There are no side effects when using breastfeeding as a method of birth control.

-Some of the benefits of using this type of birth control include that it is simple, safe, effective, and convenient.
+Some of the benefits of using this type of birth control are that it is safe, effective, convenient, and free.
+It can be started right after child birth and is effective immediately.
+It also reduces bleeding after delivery and has no medical or hormonal side effects.

-As well breastfeeding has health benefits for the baby which includes:
+Finally, breastfeeding also has health benefits for the baby which include:

-- Passes the mother’s antibodies to the baby to protect against particular infections
+- Passing the mother’s antibodies to the baby to protect against particular infections

-- By avoiding formula the mother reduces the risk of the baby getting an infection from germs in water and other milk
+- Reducing the risk of the baby getting an infection from germs in water, formula, or other milk

-The main disadvantage of using breastfeeding as a birth control method is that it can only be relied upon for six months.
+The main disadvantages of using breastfeeding as a birth control method is that it is:

 Additionally some mothers find it difficult to rely exclusively on breastfeeding and not use formula to help supplement a baby’s diet.
 If formula is given to a baby there is a chance a woman can get pregnant again.